 Using Balance Board

 Using a balance board can provide you with a lot of benefits as a skateboarder, such as improving your stability and strength for tricks.
-Doing this for an hour a day can give minimal effects but with great results.
+Doing this for an hour a day can have minimal effects but with great results.

-This type of drill not only works for skateboarders but also for other sports like snowboarding, surfing, and wakeboarding.
+This type of drill works not only for skateboarders but also for other sports like snowboarding, surfing, and wakeboarding.